Le lien vers cette page a été envoyé avec succès aux destinataires.

 Border worker

-The tax treaties concluded by France with its neighbouring States (Belgium, Germany, Spain, Italy, Luxembourg and Switzerland) provide, except in special cases, for the taxation of frontier workers in their country of residence.
+The tax treaties concluded by France with its neighboring countries (Germany, Belgium, Spain, Italy, Luxembourg and Switzerland) provide, except in special cases, for the taxation of frontier workers in their country of residence.

-For example, if you live in Germany and work as a frontier worker in France, you are normally taxed in Germany on the income from your business.
+For example, if you live in Germany and work as a frontier worker in France, you are normally taxed in Germany on the income from your activity.

-Contact your personal tax department for more information on your personal tax situation.
+Contact your personal income tax department for more information about your personal tax situation.

 Who shall I contact